7 Easy ways to keep your horse healthy!

-There’s a saying about horses - they are born, then they spend every waking moment trying to get into trouble.
+There’s a saying about horses – they are born, then they spend every waking moment trying to get into trouble.
 It’s true.
 Lucky for them we are equipped with a skill set that involves bubble wrapping their worlds to prevent certain disaster.
-And it doesn’t have to be complicated - the following habits are easy and fast!
+And it doesn’t have to be complicated – these 7 ways to keep your horse healthy are easy and fast.

 - If you go to horse shows, keep your horse away from other horses.
 Ever wonder why there are so many EHV-1 outbreaks every year?
 Because show grounds are excellent places for horses to get each other sick and then take that illness home.
-Nose to nose contact should not happen, and wash up between handing horses.
+Nose-to-nose contact should not happen, and you should be washing up between handing horses.
 Don’t touch other people’s horses, and don’t let them touch yours!
 For more on show biosecurity, read this.

 Taking your horse’s temp takes less than 3 minutes.
 Even less if you use a digital thermometer.

 - Take your horse’s temp.
 I’ll admit it – for years and years, this was basically a load of bunk for me.
 Why bother?
 Many of us believe a horse will stop eating or drinking or tell us in other ways that he’s ill.
 I have known two horses with life-threatening fevers (over 104) that have acted as if nothing in the world is wrong.
 We caught them early and prevented the spread of a virus through the barn, and helped prevent fever-related laminitis.
 For more on your horse’s vitals, this is the article for you.